BowlerHatLLC/vscode-swf-debug/distribution/src/assembly/README.md

 ## Support this project

 The [SWF debugger extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=bowlerhatllc.vscode-swf-debug) is developed by [Josh Tynjala](http://patreon.com/josht) — thanks to the generous support of developers and small businesses in the community.
 Folks just like you!
-Please consider [becoming a patron](https://www.patreon.com/bePatron?c=203199).
+By [becoming a patron](https://www.patreon.com/bePatron?c=203199), you can join them in supporting the ongoing development of this project.

 [Support Josh Tynjala on Patreon](http://patreon.com/josht)